To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Empirical Results

-The right heatmap displays \(\kappa(\text{LLM},\text{expert})-\kappa(\text{LLM},\text{crowd})\) for each task-model combination, revealing task-specific patterns.
-The heatmap provides similar results: \emph{Connectedness Presence} is uniformly positive (\( +0.14\) to \(+0.22\)), implying that, regardless of model choice, expert reference baselines provide a higher-quality reference for that construct.
-By contrast, \emph{Dialog Intent Classification} is uniformly negative (\( -0.16\) to \(-0.23\)), indicating crowd-leaning alignment consistent with positive \(J\) between LLMs and crowd annotators (shared confusions).
-The remaining tasks cluster near zero, suggesting small baseline effects.
-Together, these panels demonstrate that expert references yield stronger alignment precisely in the higher-agreement regime, supporting the use of expert baselines for downstream prompt and model comparisons.

 Furthermore, Appendix Figure~\ref{fig:sensitive_crowd_expert} shows how measured LLM–human agreement changes when expert-only labels are replaced with mixes that include crowd labels.
-The gap grows quickly for Dialog Intent Classification and Connectedness Presence, so conclusions would shift under crowd baselines, while Business Proposal Evaluation and Review Attribute Detection are largely flat, so conclusions are stable.
-These patterns show how baseline choice can influence observed agreement through co-labeling covariance and motivate our use of high-IAA expert baselines.
+The gap grows quickly for Dialog Intent Classification and Connectedness Presence, so conclusions shift under crowd baselines, while Business Proposal Evaluation and Review Attribute Detection are largely flat, so conclusions remain stable.
+These patterns show how baseline choice can influence reference agreement through co-labeling covariance and motivate our use of high-IAA expert baselines.

-\subsection{Reducing Prompt-induced Error}
+A remaining concern is whether the configuration selected by SILICON could owe its observed $R$ advantage to co-labeling covariance $J$ rather than genuine accuracy $T$.
+We address this by estimating $J(c)$ on items where all three expert annotators unanimously agree, so the majority-vote label is a near-perfect ground-truth proxy ($e\approx 0$).
+On this high-confidence subset the LLM match rate estimates $T(c)$ cleanly, and we back out $J(c) = R(c) - a\,\hat T(c) - b$ per Lemma~\ref{lemma:bias-aware}.
+As shown in Appendix~\ref{app:j_estimation}, across all six tasks the best-performing model exhibits $|J|\leq 0.01$ for four tasks, and the two multi-label exceptions (Review Attribute Detection, Connectedness Classification) have somewhat larger $|J|$.
+This provides supportive evidence that the configuration rankings produced by SILICON are driven by true accuracy gains rather than shared error modes with the human reference.

+\subsubsection{Reducing prompt-induced error.}